 Limit discussion of issues related to the divorce to your attorney or other adults.
 Do not discuss the status of the case or child support issues with children.
 Do not ask your child to tattle or get information on the other parent, and don't use your child to exchange messages.
 In short, you deal with the legal issues and let your child be a child.

 A battle over custody and support issues can easily bring out the worst in parents.
 Strive to keep your emotions in check, and always make the welfare of your children a top priority.
 Your preparation and conduct prior to and during a divorce proceeding can go a long way toward achieving your desired goals.
 Hopefully, following these steps will put you on a path that will ultimately result in a positive outcome for both you and your children.
-If you have any questions concerning divorce and children or any New Jersey family law issue, call the Law Offices of Peter Van Aulen for a free in office consultation at 201-845-7400.
+If you have any questions concerning divorce and children or any New Jersey family law issue, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.